Racism in France

 France has long been a secular state (French: État laïc).
 The 1905 French law on the Separation of the Churches and the State established state secularism.
-The 2004 French law on secularity and conspicuous religious symbols in schools bans all conspicuous religious signs for students in schools; the 1905 law bans all non-neutral signs (political and religious) on the part of all people working for the state, most notably in the civil service, including teachers and all other staff in a school.
+The 2004 French law on secularity and conspicuous religious symbols in schools bans all conspicuous religious signs for students in schools; the 1905 law prohibits all non-neutral signs (political and religious) on the part of all people working for the state, most notably in the civil service, including teachers and all other staff in a school.
 Politicians are prohibited from expressing religious preferences in public including through religious clothing.
-French secular laws have been presented by minority groups, especially ethnic Muslims in recent years, as ways to hinder their ability to express their religion.
-However, France enacted a state-ordered Dechristianisation process from the French Revolution onwards that targeted Christianity more severely than any other religion.
-The late 18th-century campaign ranged from the appropriation by the government of the great landed estates and the large amounts of money held by the Gallican Church (the Roman Catholic Church in France) to the termination of Christian religious practice and of the religion itself.
-Recently, in 2022, the Council of State ruled in favour of the Ministry of the Interior that the municipality of Grenoble had broken secular national law when its council voted in favour of authorising burkinis in public swimming pools.
-In a 2016 case however, the Council of State ruled that burkinis could be worn on public beaches in France as beaches were found to constitute a "public space" rather than a "public service".
-In December 2022, the UN Committee on the Elimination of Racial Discrimination (Cerd) said it was "concerned" by "the persistence and extent of racist and discriminatory discourse in France, particularly in the media and on Internet".
+French secular laws have been presented by minority groups, especially Muslims in recent years, hindering their ability to express their religion.

+In December 2022, the UN Committee on the Elimination of Racial Discrimination (Cerd) said it was "concerned" by "the persistence and extent of racist and discriminatory discourse in France, particularly in the media and on the Internet".
 At the end of the periodic review of France's policy towards its minorities, the independent experts of Cerd issued a series of observations and recommendations.
-They are concerned about the "racist political discourse held by political leaders", whose names are not mentioned, with regard to certain minorities, in particular the Roma, travellers, Africans or people of African descent. or North African..
+They are concerned about the "racist political discourse held by political leaders", whose names are not mentioned, about certain minorities, in particular the Roma, travelers, Africans, or people of African descent. or North African.